by E.C. McMullen Jr.

 Doubtfully Ankar continued, “- under the circumstances -“

-“Ye-ess?” the creature cut off Ankar again, extending its white, hideously taloned, spidery fingers out, the long razor claws slicing the air into whispers.
+“Ye-ess?” the creature cut off Ankar again, breaking the child’s concentration, savoring his fear.
+It extended its white, hideously taloned, spidery fingers out, the long razor claws slicing the air into whispers.
 Each claw curved to point toward Ankar’s face.
-The Nosferatu wanted to terrify the child into paralyzed fear.
+The Nosferatu wanted to terrify the child into paralyzed terror.

 “I think I should do what my Pop says.”
 Ankar finished.